Comparison of Different Elastic Strain Definitions for Largely Deformed SEI of Chemo-Mechanically Coupled Silicon Battery Particles: Acknowledgement

 \section{Acknowledgement}

-The authors thank L. von Kolzenberg and L. Köbbing for intensive and constructive discussions about modeling silicon particles.
+The authors thank L. von Kolzenberg and L. Köbbing for intensive and constructive discussions about modeling silicon particles as well as A. Dyck, J. Niermann and T. Böhlke for modeling plastic effects.
 R.S. acknowledges financial support by the German Research Foundation~(DFG) through the Research Training Group 2218 SiMET~--~Simulation of Mechano-Electro-Thermal processes in Lithium-ion Batteries, project number 281041241.